 Approximate frequency ranges corresponding to ultrasound, with rough guide of some applications.

 We hope you enjoyed this brief Ultrasound 101 refresher.
-If you’re looking to purchase ultrasound equipment, contact us today at 1-800-773-4582.
+If you’re looking for quality ultrasound machines and medical imaging equipment, contact us today at 1-800-773-4582.